Braulio Arellano Domínguez: Political corruption

-According to the testimony of 14 protected witnesses, Arellano Domínguez is alleged to have maintained a some kind of business relationship with former Veracruz Governor Fidel Herrera Beltrán.
+According to the testimony of 14 protected witnesses, Arellano Domínguez is alleged to have maintained some kind of business relationship with former Veracruz Governor Fidel Herrera Beltrán.
 Their first meeting reportedly took place in Chicontepec de Tejeda, where someone captured a picture of the former governor and the drug lord.
 The second meeting supposedly took place inside a hotel in Coatzacoalcos in 2008.
 There have been many accusations against Herrera Beltrán, who left office in December 2010.
-Although his term lived a period of relative peace in the state of Veracruz, adversaries have accused him of protecting Los Zetas drug cartel and permitting them to operate in Veracruz.
+Although his term lived a period of relative peace in the state of Veracruz, adversaries have accused him of protecting the Los Zetas drug cartel and permitting them to operate in Veracruz.
 The former governor, however, has "energetically rejected" the accusations.

 Death

 Infantry soldiers of the Mexican Navy engaged in a shootout with gunmen of Los Zetas in Soledad de Doblado, Veracruz on 3 November 2009, where Arellano Domínguez was critically wounded.
 On his way to the hospital, however, Arellano Domínguez died from complications from the gunshot wounds.
 According to Navy reports, Arellano Domínguez had used a golden M1911 pistol encrusted with his aliases El Gonzo and Z-20 in diamonds.
-In the clash, the authorities confiscated five vehicles, four motorcycles, a MP5 submachine gun, a grenade, four pistols, and seven magazines.
+In the clash, the authorities confiscated five vehicles, four motorcycles, an MP5 submachine gun, a grenade, four pistols, and seven magazines.
 They also found several radio communication equipment, three bags of cocaine and pills, and 74,900 pesos (about US$5,909) and US$107.
 Prior to his death, he was regarded by the Office of the General Prosecutor (PGR) as one of the most-wanted Mexican criminals and a top Zeta leader.

 Two days after his death, organized crime members killed Casto Acevedo Manzano, a former Mexican Army major and delegate of Public Security in Veracruz.
 His corpse was mutilated by organized crime members and dumped on a street in Soledad de Doblado.
 Through a written message alongside his corpse, the Gulf Cartel (who at that time worked with Los Zetas) took credit for the execution.